 A popular learning technique called the Feynman Technique, named after its creator Richard Feynman, a legendary Nobel prize-winning physicist, states that to learn and retain a concept with utter clarity, one must teach it or pretend to teach it to a novice.
 You can teach it to your parents, siblings, or even on various study groups on different platforms.
 Feynman used this technique himself and according to him, it proved immensely beneficial to him.
-It basically involves four simple steps to learn anything effectively.
-This is yet another important point to be kept in mind while taking about how to study effectively.
+It involves four simple steps to learn anything effectively.
+This is yet another important point to be kept in mind while talking about how to study effectively.
 First off choose a concept you want to learn.
 Then teach it to someone else and identify your learning gaps.
-If you get stuck, revisit the study material and lastly simplify your explanation and create analogies just like a teacher does to explain a tough concept simply, but in doing so, the teacher attains an even better understanding and a greater level of mastery over the course content.
+If you get stuck, revisit the study material, and lastly simplify your explanation and create analogies just like a teacher does to explain a tough concept simply, but in doing so, the teacher attains an even better understanding and a greater level of mastery over the course content.

 4.Incorporate regular mini-breaks in your study session-

 As previously discussed, it is humanly impossible for anyone to study efficiently for sixteen to eighteen hours daily.
 Even if anyone does it, it is still a waste of time as our brains simply can’t function for that amount of time non-stop.
 A scientifically proven and practical approach is the 50-10 rule or the 25-5 rule which is basically studying in sessions fifty minutes or twenty-five minutes study and ten or five minutes of break.
 This routine can prove immensely useful for any student.
 You can also follow the pomodoro technique to make use of your time more efficiently.